EvelynGriffith/containment-checking/writing/reflection.md

 ### How do the empirical results suggest that you don't yet know the entire story about the performance of containment checking?

-TODO: Provide a one-paragraph response that answers this question in your own words.
+Provide a one-paragraph response that answers this question in your own words.

 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At